Faculty and Staff

-Dr. Hartmann is the Co-Director of the Vanderbilt University EPC and Associate Dean for Clinical and Translational Scientist Development at Vanderbilt University Medical Center.
+Dr. Hartmann is a Senior Fellow and Founding Director of the Vanderbilt University EPC and Associate Dean for Clinical and Translational Scientist Development at Vanderbilt University Medical Center.
 She is also the Deputy Director of the Institute for Medicine and Public Health, where she serves as Director of Women´s Health Research, and as the Lucius E. Burch Vice Chair of Research in Obstetrics and Gynecology.
 Dr. Hartmann is a health care and reproductive epidemiologist.
 She received her medical training as well as a master´s degree in science writing from Johns Hopkins University.
 She completed her residency and doctoral training in epidemiology at the University of North Carolina.
 She was the founding director of the Center for Women´s Health Research at the University of North Carolina before joining the faculty of Vanderbilt University in 2006.

 Nila A. Sathe, M.A., M.L.I.S.